 And what’s most amazing about this?
 It’s so freakin’ easy.
 Like ridiculously easy.
 You toss all the ingredients together, roast it in the oven for 15 to 20 minutes and then serve it on rice.
 You can make this in under a half-hour — does it get any better?

 What’s your favorite Indian dish?

-In a large mixing bowl, combine the cauliflower, chickpeas, garlic, tomatoes, garam masal and olive oil.
+- In a large mixing bowl, combine the cauliflower, chickpeas, garlic, tomatoes, garam masala and olive oil.
 Stir and toss it all together well, making sure that you really coat all the veggies with the oil, residual tomato juices and garam masala.

 - Pour the cauliflower mixture onto the baking sheet, spread it out into one single layer.